The California Homeowner’s Guide to Defensible Space

 “We keep goats in the intended area by putting up a portable fence,” he explained.
 “The day before, we cut a fence line and put up a fence around the area where the goat herd will work.
 Then we move the fence as the goats work through the vegetation.”

-Defensible space is a crucial part of wildfire readiness in California, and maintaining defensible space is the law in many areas.
+Defensible space is a crucial part of wildfire readiness, and maintaining defensible space is the law in many areas.

 But it’s also important to acknowledge that there are limits to what defensible space can do.
 While it can reduce the likelihood that your house will burn in a wildfire, it is not 100 percent effective.
 Sometimes, even the best-maintained homesteads will burn.

-We reached out to Chris Schnepf, the researcher whose work we quoted earlier, to ask whether he thought the current wildfire situation in California was a “new normal,” and if so, what that meant for homeowners.
+We reached out to Chris Schnepf, one of the researchers and authors of Protecting and landscaping homes in the wildland/urban interface, to ask whether he thought the current wildfire situation in California was a “new normal,” and if so, what that meant for homeowners.

 “Fire is still fire,” he said.
 “But fire seasons are getting longer, and we still have a backlog of fuel accumulations to deal with in many regions of the West.”